amirulbadri00/seabattle/README.md

 Players are given 6 ships of different sizes and they are arranged on a 10x10 square tiles before the game commence.
 Each player can shoot one tile per turn.
 If the shot hits a ship, the shooting player may perform another shot.
 The first player to shoot down all of the enemy's ship wins the game.

-This investigation aims to find the probability of hitting a ship on any square tiles based on the position of enemies' ships from completed games.
+This investigation aims to find the probability of hitting a ship on any square tiles.

 ----------------------------------------------------------------------------------